-N, the number of participants in the specified group or the total sample.
-This value is the denominator for the percentage calculations. n, the number of participants who reported at least one occurrence of the specified adverse event category.
-For 'any event', n indicates the number of participants who reported at least one occurrence of any adverse event.
-Related, assessed by the investigator as related to the investigational product.
+N: number of subjects in the specified group or the total sample.
+This value is the denominator for the percentage calculations. n: number of subjects reporting at least 1 occurrence of the specified adverse event category.
+For "any event", n: the number of subjects reporting at least 1 occurrence of any adverse event; Related: Assessed by the investigator as related to investigational product.